|Genres:||3D Shooter / First-Person Shooter|

 Following Doom in its demonic wake was an eager horde of wannabes looking to cash in – some good, some abysmal, most barely average.
 As stale as many of these would-be Doom killers were, there was one that rose above the crowd, becoming the quintessential Doom clone to own in 1995 that wasn’t called ‘Dark Forces’.
 And that game was Heretic.

 Enjoying id Software’s full support and proprietary engine, Heretic is a bubbling cauldron of great imitation.
 It’s essentially Doom wrapped in dark fantasy garbs, sporting an Ethereal Crossbow instead of a shotgun and a skull cap in place of a space marine helmet.
 As much as they resemble each other from a technical standpoint, visually and thematically they couldn’t be more different.
-Heretic takes you to a realm of demons, undead warriors, gloomy castles and whatnot, all in the name of cleansing the lands of an evil wizard.
+Heretic takes you to a realm of demons, undead warriors and gloomy grey castles, all in the name of cleansing the lands of an evil wizard.
 You naturally have to smear his armies across thirty or so levels to accomplish your goal in true Doom shoot ’em up fashion.

 Even though Heretic is as obvious a Doom knock-off as one could be, it does come packaged with one or two innovative ideas, including a creative array of items that you can find and carry along with you (Doom lacked this inventory feature).
 What’s more, some of these magical items are downright clever, like Morph Ovum (turns enemies into defenseless chickens), or the highly volatile time bomb, an artifact that grants you temporary flight or an ancient tome that turns your weapons into more powerful versions of their former selves (essentially giving them alternate, more powerful firing modes at a higher cost to ammunition).